Skip to content

 How to become a Ski Instructor

-The role of a Ski Instructor
+What does a Ski Instructor do?

 Thinking about becoming a Ski Instructor?
 It’s a slippery slope… Ski Instructors teach people how to ski, helping everyone from absolute beginners to more experienced skiers improve their skills and make the most of their time on the slopes.They work everywhere from artificial ski slopes to big snow-filled ski resorts, and could deal with teaching large groups or provide dedicated one-on-one lessons.
 And, although most ski instructor positions are seasonal, there are year-round jobs available for the top professionals.Typical duties for a Ski Instructor may include: